xclntx/gaming-notes/README.md

 # Gaming Notes 🎮

-I've been a gamer since 1982 – here’s a collection of my favorite games, notes, and little memories.
+I've been a gamer since 1982 – here’s a collection of favorites and little memories.

 ## 🕹️ All-time favorites
 - **The Elder Scrolls series** – exploring Tamriel never gets old
 - **Day of the Tentacle** – funniest point & click ever
 - **TMNT: Shredder’s Revenge** – pure arcade vibes

-## 📚 What’s here
+## 📚 To be added
+- More retro favorites (C64, Amiga, early PC classics)
+- Xbox highlights
-- Notes about retro & modern games
+- Notes on games I’m currently playing
-- Lists of recommendations
-- Maybe some scripts or configs related to gaming setups

-Games are not just entertainment – they’ve always been part of my life.
+---

+🕹️ Press start – this repo will grow over time.